 - a.
 RVC will not individually, or permit others to, access, rearrange, disconnect, remove, attempt to repair, or otherwise tamper with any iFiber property without prior consent. - b.
 The microduct may be used solely for installing Cable and may not be used for any purpose other than that for which iFiber provided it. - c.
 RVC has no rights to reassign or sell the granted use of the iFiber Duct System to another party without the written authorization of iFiber. - d.
 RVC may contract with iFiber qualified subcontractors for the performance of any installation, maintenance, and repair services contemplated by this Agreement, but will remain solely responsible for the performance of such services and the acts and omissions of such subcontractors.
-RVC will be responsible for fees encumbered by iFiber for watch and protect services assuring integrity of the iFiber Duct System.

-IN WITNESS WHEREOF, RVC and iFiber have executed Exhibit B-1 as part of this Agreement as of the Effective Date .

-Rock Valley College Illinois Fiber Resources Group
+IN WITNESS WHEREOF, RVC and iFiber have the Effective Date executed Exhibit B-1 as part of this Agreement as of Rock Valley College Illinois Fiber Resources Group Name: Name: Date: Date:

-Name: Name:

-Date: Date:

 Signature Signature